Welcome to Personality Central

 Occasionally, approach a colleague at work and ask them out for coffee and have a chat with them, with no agendas.
 Be comfortable with sharing a little of your personal life and allow others to share theirs.

-You will find a good relationship go a long way at the workplace as well.
+You will find a good relationship go a long way in the workplace as well.

-Allow others to share long term possibilities of today’s decisions without requiring facts or concrete data; because sometimes there isn’t any.
-You will find that eventually that a few of these possibilities do become reality.
+Allow others to share long-term possibilities of today’s decisions without requiring facts or concrete data; because sometimes there isn’t any.
+You will find that eventually that a few of these possibilities become a reality.